martynas199/EliteBooker-backend/docs/Beautician-Image-Upload.md

 ## Database Schema

-The `Beautician` model stores images in the following format:
+The `Specialist` model stores images in the following format:

 ```javascript
 {